 A core area of community support includes building ties between industry and academia to inspire the next generation of leaders in business and science.
-Our existing partnerships continue with the following organizations:

-- The ICON-McKeon Research Fellowship in Motor Neuron Disease ('MND') in honor of Mr. Declan McKeon, former Board member, acting Chairman, Lead Independent Director and Chair of the ICON Audit committee.
-The ICON-McKeon Research Fellow in MND carries out research in the areas of machine-learning and artificial intelligence to derive insights from multimodal clinical, imaging neuro-electric signaling, in the context of the neurodegenerative disease of ALS. - Partnership with Trinity Centre for People with Intellectual Disabilities ('TCPID') TCPID situated within the School of Education, Trinity College Dublin, aims to promote the inclusion of people with intellectual disabilities in education and society.
+- Benefactor through the Centuries of Trinity College Dublin.
+ICON has been honored by Trinity College Dublin as a Benefactor Through the Centuries.
+This award recognizes our enduring support for Trinity, including: - The creation of the ICON-McKeon Research Fellowship in Motor Neuron Disease ('MND') in honor of Mr. Declan McKeon, former Board member, acting Chairman, Lead Independent Director and Chair of the ICON Audit committee.
+The ICON-McKeon Research Fellow in MND will carry out research in the areas of machine-learning and artificial intelligence to derive insights from multimodal clinical, imaging neuro-electric signaling, in the context of the neurodegenerative disease of ALS. - Partnership with Trinity Centre for People with Intellectual Disabilities (TCPID) In 2019, we entered into a partnership with the TCPID.
+The TCPID situated within the School of Education, Trinity College Dublin, aims to promote the inclusion of people with intellectual disabilities in education and society.
 The Centre provides people who have intellectual disabilities with the opportunity to participate in a higher education program designed to enhance their capacity to fully participate in society as independent adults.
-The 2-year education program includes work placements and internships to enable students to experience and participate in the work environment.
-In 2022, ICON facilitated a 12-month internship in our Laboratory and Facilities departments for one of the TCPID graduates and our aim is to continue to offer work placements and internships as part of this partnership in 2023. - Partnership with Junior Achievement to inspire schoolchildren.
+The 2-year education program includes work placements and internships to enable students to experience and participate in the work environment. - Partnership with Junior Achievement to inspire schoolchildren.
+ICON supports our people who take time out of their working day to deliver Junior Achievement educational programs.
 Junior Achievement encourages young people to remain in education and teaches them the skills they need to succeed in a changing world.
-ICON volunteers take time out of their working day to deliver Junior Achievement programs, teaching primary and secondary-level students valuable business, STEM and entrepreneurship skills that will serve them throughout their professional lives.
-ICON expanded its partnership with Junior Achievement to include an additional three locations in the United States and the United Kingdom in 2022.
+Our volunteers teach primary and secondary level students valuable business, STEM and entrepreneurship skills that will stand them in good stead as they progress through education and beyond. - The PRA Veteran Leadership Training Program (VLTP), The VLTP has been recruiting United States military veterans from all branches to join the Company in an operational capacity since 2016.
+Veterans are placed in roles across the organization to help translate leadership skills learned during military service and apply them in civilian life and as members of the PRA team.
+Members of the VLTP also have hands-on learning and mentoring opportunities that will help ease the transition to corporate life and that connect them with team-based support system.